bigcommerce/dev-docs/markdown/api-docs/cart-and-checkout/embedded-checkout.md

 ## 5: Create Routes

-TODO: explain what a route is

-Create routes to redirect customers from links on your external site to the appropriate BigCommerce URLs.
+Next we'll create routes to redirect customers from links on your external site to the appropriate BigCommerce URLs.

 To do so, make a PUT to this endpoint: `https://api.bigcommerce.com/stores/{{store_hash}}/v3/sites/{{site_id}}/routes`